Pikmin 3: Gameplay

 The player simultaneously controls three characters: Alph (middle), Brittany, and Captain Charlie, who can each lead separate Pikmin groups.
 The Pikmin are seen digging up a Pocked Airhead to carry it to the S.S.
 Drake.

-The player controls a captain, which commands a horde of up to 100 plant-like creatures called Pikmin, and uses their unique abilities to explore the world, combat enemies, solve puzzles, and amass treasures.
+The player controls a captain, which commands a horde of up to 100 plant-like creatures called Pikmin, and uses their unique abilities to explore the world, combat enemies, solve puzzles, and amass fruits.
 Pikmin can be directed to accomplish various tasks, such as building bridges, destroying barriers, collecting spoils, and defeating enemies.
 They come in various colors and different physical features that signify their special abilities and immunities to hazards.
 For example, Red Pikmin are immune to fire and are stronger than other Pikmin, Yellow Pikmin are immune to electricity and can be thrown farther, and Blue Pikmin are immune to water.

 Pikmin 3 retains the Red, Yellow, and Blue Pikmin, and it also introduces two Pikmin types: the grey-colored Rock Pikmin, which can destroy tough barriers and are immune to being crushed by heavy objects; and the pink-colored Winged Pikmin, which can attack airborne enemies and travel through the air and over water.
 The game also retains the White Pikmin, which poisons enemies when eaten, and the Purple Pikmin, which have the strength of ten Pikmin, both of which are from Pikmin 2, but are only available in the side modes of this game.

 The player controls up to three captains and switches between them to accomplish tasks and solve puzzles.

 The initial release of Pikmin 3 offered three control schemes: the Wii U GamePad, Wii U Pro Controller, or Wii Remote (Plus) with the Nunchuk accessory.
 A downloadable update on May 30, 2014, added stylus control on the GamePad.
 In all cases, the Wii U GamePad has an overhead map on its touch screen and is used to access the similar-looking KopPad, which the captains use for communication and to view the map and other statistics.
 The KopPad allows players to map the captains' routes and take photographs, which could be uploaded to the now-defunct Miiverse.

 Aside from the single-player story campaign, the game features a split-screen two-player multiplayer mode called Bingo Battle, in which each player has a 4-by-4 grid of items to collect, and they must compete to get four-in-a-row on their board.
 Mission Mode is a single-player or cooperative multiplayer experience where the players are presented with a task based on Pikmin fundamentals, which must be completed in a limited amount of time.
 There are three trials present within Mission Mode: Collect Treasure, where the players must collect all the fruit and enemies on the map using a set amount of Pikmin before time runs out; Battle Enemies, where the players must kill all the enemies on the map as quickly as possible; and Defeat Bosses, which allows the players to rematch the bosses from the story mode.